Donald Trump: the wrecking ball who came to 'fix' America | News24

 When it comes to North Korea's Kim Jong Un, one of the most repressive leaders on the planet, Trump has even spoken of "love".

-At home, Trump's most ardent opponents warn that the president seeks to go further in emulating such men.
+At home, Trump's most ardent opponents warned that the president was seeking to go further in emulating such men.

 When Xi Jinping had the rules changed in 2018 to make himself China's president for life, Trump didn't call him out.